Grid-tied or Hybrid PV – what’s the difference?

 Hybrid Solar – BACK-UP when the grid goes down

-The Smile 5 solar PV system gives you the best of both worlds in a hybrid system.
+A hybrid PV system gives you the best of both worlds.
 With a hybrid setup, the solar battery is used as a backup in the event that the grid goes down.
 Since it’s being used as a backup instead of full-time dependence, the battery discharges less frequently, which extends its life.
 This also means the battery needs to be replaced less often and saves you a packet.

 Keep in mind though that the battery bank isn’t charged during a power outage – so it’s important to work with a renewable partner who will correctly configure your back-up system for you and ensure that only your critical loads are included on the battery back-up.
 Other energy-draining and non-critical power loads like elements (geyser, kettle) are usually taken off the back-up load to protect your batteries.